tdg5/stats-learning-notes/chapter-03.md

 squares line.

-Though the parameter estimates for a given sample may overestimate or underestimate the value of a particular parameter, an unbiased estimator does not systemically overestimate or underestimate the true parameter.
+Though the parameter estimates for a given sample may overestimate or underestimate the value of a particular parameter, an [unbiased estimator][glossary-unbiased-estimator] does not systemically overestimate or underestimate the true parameter.

 This means that using an unbiased estimator and a large number of data sets, the values of the coefficients $$ \beta_{0} $$ and $$ \beta_{1} $$ could be